Why Might You Need a Top-up Health Plan in Singapore?

 A group health plan can also be restricted by an area of coverage.
 That is, the boundaries or territory in which you can receive care for which the insurer will accept claims.
 A top-up health plan can provide you with extended coverage areas, from Asia-region-based cover to worldwide benefits.

-Many expats in Singapore will often serve their business interests around the great Asia and Southeast Asian region, and organizing multiple and consecutive travel insurance plans can be a hassle if you travel quite frequently.
-A top-up plan with worldwide coverage will allow you to seek healthcare wherever you are, through the same insurer as the one you use in Singapore.
+Many expats in Singapore frequently travel across Asia and Southeast Asia, making it cumbersome to manage multiple travel insurance plans.
+A top-up plan with worldwide coverage allows you to access healthcare anywhere through the same insurer you use in Singapore.

 Securing these benefits, if you need them, can be done through a top-up health plan.
 You can still use your employer-provided insurance to cover things like inpatient and outpatient care; however, dental care, optometrist visits, or booking pregnancy scans can all be taken care of by a top-up plan.